-Electoral donations and expenses - Ngā utu me ngā koha pōtitanga
+Ngā utu me ngā koha pōtitanga Electoral donations and expenses

 Candidates need to be aware to keep a record of all donations received and expenses incurred in their election campaign.
-Election expenditure limits will apply, these depending on the population size of the area of the election the candidate is standing for.
+Election expenditure limits will apply.
+These limits are set according to the population size of the area of the election the candidate is standing for.

-Every candidate must, by law, complete an Electoral Donations and Expenses Return declaring all donations and expenses and forwarded to the electoral office by Friday 9 December 2022.
+Every candidate must, by law, complete an Electoral Donations and Expenses Return declaring all donations and expenses and forward it to the electoral office by Thursday 11 December 2025.